kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 ```
 Using AWS Managment Console goto the AWS EKS Dashboard and insure your cluster Fargate Profile is "Active"
 ### Configure the web ingress
-You will use the following script to configure the web ingress
+Use the following script to configure the web ingress
 ```
 NOTE: There is a script called "configure-web-ingress" in /home/ec2-user to configure the web-ingress.yaml.
 web-ingress.yaml requires the AWS VPC Public Subnets used by the cluster and can only be known after the